open-cloud/open-cloud.github.io.old/5_roadmap.md

 core, with backend cloud resources provided by CloudLab.
 Available with the Burwell release.

-3. OpenCloud: Deployed across multiple Internet2 sites.
-Service portfolio includes OpenStack, EC2, Syndicate, and vCDN.
-Available with the Burwell release.

-4. CORD Development: A configuration used for CORD development.
+3. CORD Development: A configuration used for CORD development.
-Includes vCPE, ONOS, and minimal vOLT and vBNG.
+Includes vSG, ONOS, and minimal vOLT and vRouter.
 Leverages CloudLab servers rather than actual POD hardware.
 Avaiable by end of October 2015.

+4. OpenCloud: Deployed across multiple Internet2 sites.
+Service portfolio includes OpenStack, EC2, Syndicate, and vCDN.
+Available by end of November 2015.

 5. CORD POD: A configuration to be deployed on a CORD POD with OLT hardware support.
-Service portfolio includes OpenStack, ONOS, Ceilometer, vCDN, vOLT, vCPE, and vBNG.
-Avaiable by end of November 2015.
+Service portfolio includes OpenStack, ONOS, Ceilometer, vCDN, vOLT, vSG, and vRouter.
+Avaiable by end of December 2015.